 What screws are used to connect cabinets together?

-There are three types of screws for connecting cabinets together.
+There are three types of screws for connecting cabinets.
 Face frame cabinets utilize trim-head screws drilled through the frames.
-While frameless cabinets use either shorter screws or Chicago bolts to connect the cabinet.
+At the same time, frameless cabinets attach the cabinet with shorter screws or Chicago bolts.

 How many screws do I need to install cabinets?

-For wall screws plan for 4 wall screws per foot of cabinet and then four screws per cabinet box for connecting cabinets together.
+For wall screws, plan for four wall screws per foot of cabinet and then four screws per cabinet box for connecting cabinets.